Acceptance of scholarship offer

 Scholarship Recipients are permitted to receive support or financial assistance from other sources while participating in the Program, provided they continue to fulfil the program’s ongoing financial need requirement.
 This may include, but is not limited to, income from employers, assistance from other Government programs and scholarships from education and training providers.

-The exception to this is that Scholarship Recipients of the Rural and Regional Enterprise Scholarships cannot also be in receipt of scholarship funds from the Commonwealth Scholarships Program for South Australia.
+The exception to this is that Scholarship Recipients of the Rural and Regional Enterprise Scholarships or the Creative Arts Scholarship cannot also be in receipt of scholarship funds from the Commonwealth Scholarships Program for South Australia.